Huzaifaabdulrab/Password_Generator/README.md

 # Password Generator

 A modern **Password Generator** built using **Streamlit** that creates secure passwords with customizable options like digits and special characters.
+Additionally, it comes with a **Password Strength** Checker to evaluate your password’s security level.

 ## Project Demo
 🌐 Live Project: [Password Generator](https://huzaifapasswordgenerator.streamlit.app/)